IEP Writing Success Kit: Upper Elementary Bundle with Versions 1 & 2

 - Comprehensive student assessments in reading, writing, and mathematics

 - A detailed teacher’s guide with additional academic assessments, scoring guides, and IEP friendly score reporting language

 - An editable set of present levels templates for reading, writing, and mathematics

-- An IEP goal book with present levels examples, Common Core aligned goals for Kindergarten through fifth grade, and tips on how to modify the goals to make them work for your students.
+- An IEP goal bank with present levels examples, Common Core aligned goals for Kindergarten through fifth grade, and tips on how to modify the goals to make them work for your students.

 Each component of the kit has been tailor designed to create a seamless IEP writing experience.
 The student assessments flow to the present levels and the present levels to the goals to save you, and your students, time.
 There are assessments, goals, and present levels language in this kit for students who are just learning letters and numbers and ones for students who can read at a first grade level and solve addition and subtraction problems on their own.
 You pick and choose the assessments, the goals, and the type of templates that work for you and for your student!